-Neurofeedback is a non-drug non-pharmacological treatment for anxiety.
+Neurofeedback is a non-drug natural alternative for anxiety.

-You wake up and can’t believe it is another day.
-This can’t be your life.
-Is this all there is?
-Sometimes you can’t feel at all and don’t give a crap, other times you are overreactive.
+It’s another day.
+Is this all there is to your life?
+Sometimes you can’t feel at all and don’t give a crap, other times you over-react.

 You feel exhausted, stressed, and overwhelmed.
 Thoughts get stuck in your head and you can’t make them go away.
-People annoy you, and you just wish that people would do what you expect them to do.
+You just wish that people would do what you expect them to do.

 Neurofeedback can train your brain to change its response/overreaction to stress.
 This is NOT the same as teaching you to manage your stress or teaching you coping skills.
 I bet you have already tried that.

-Neurofeedback simply enables your brain to not overreact to stress in the first place.
-Your brain will stop overreacting.
-You don’t have to remember skills that you really don’t freakin want to use in the moment anyway.
+You don’t have to try to remember skills that you really can’t freakin use.
 You don’t have to try to calm yourself down (who can calm themselves down when they are annoyed?)

-Anxiety affects the quality of your life.
-Anxiety affects your mood, job, and your future, but neurofeedback calms your brain, and a calm brain can make better decisions.
+Anxiety affects the quality of your life your mood, job, and your future, but neurofeedback calms your brain, and a calm brain can make better decisions.

 Anxiety disorders are the most common mental health disorders.
 They affect 18% of adults in the United States (National Institute of Mental Health).
 Of these cases, 22% are classified as severe, and only 34% are getting treatment.